dmitriy-drenkaliuk/dynamic-blocks-taglib/README.rst

 Tags description
 ================

-The tag library provides a single 'block' tag and can be used when you want to give user an option to dynamically add extra inputs for additional information.
-You can pass the following parameters to the tag in order to set up its behavior:
+The tag library provides a single 'block' tag and you can pass the following parameters to it in order to set up its behavior:

 * itemId - the prefix for the item id (every item id consists of the prefix and the index number)